Green economy policies in Canada: International agreements

-Recently the government of Canada signed a climate deal called the Paris Agreement.
+On December 12, 2015, the government of Canada signed a climate deal called the Paris Agreement.
 Under the agreement countries set their own limits on greenhouse gas reductions with the overall goal of keeping global warming below 2 degrees Celsius.
 While these targets are not legally binding, Canada specifically pledged to lower its emissions by 30% from 2005-2030.
 This agreement was ratified by 195 nations in total at the summit.
 This agreement was meant to replace the Kyoto protocol, which Canada withdrew from in 2011.
 The targets will also be reviewed every 5 years to make sure nations are compliant in accordance with the agreement.

 Canada also has many bilateral agreements with various nations regarding green economy policies, including environmental cooperation agreements, along with a deep cooperation with the United States.
 The United Nations Framework Convention on Climate Change is the United Nations organization that led to the development and ratification of the Paris agreement.

 Provincial Policies

 Ontario

 To comply with the Canadian federal policy, Ontario has chosen to implement a cap and trade system.
-The new system took effect January 1, 2017.
+The new system took effect on January 1, 2017.
 The system contains two key components, cap, and trade.
 The cap restricts the amount of greenhouse gas pollution businesses and institutions can release into the environment.
 The cap shrinks year to year to encourage lower emissions.
 Companies must have permits or credits to cover their emissions if they exceed the cap.
 This is where the trade part of the policy comes into effect.
 Companies can trade credits or permits.
 This allows for high polluters to buy credits or permits from low emission companies to cover their emissions.
 The revenue generated from the cap and trade must be invested in a transparent way to comply with the law.
 Places companies can invest are green technology, lower carbon fuels and buying extra credits.
 According to the Ontario government, it will cost Ontario homeowners an extra $13 a month.
 There will be three types of participants in the cap and trade.
 The first is voluntary participants who opt in to participate in the policy.
 The second is mandatory participants who by law are forced to participate.
 The third is market participants who participate in the allowance market but aren't forced to comply with other regulations of cap and trade.